tomasbulva/spatest/readme.md

 ![pure-react-image-preload](https://github.com/tomasbulva/spatest/blob/main/assets/pure-react-image-preload.png)

 # nextjs
-it's mature and complete framework.
+It's mature and complete framework.
 It's arguably the most used by a small and large companies alike.
 Companies like hulu, netflix, uber, github are using nextjs.
 Easy to understand and setup as dev environment.
 It's open source.

 ### features:
 - routing